jameschen56/who-5-questionnaire/README.md

 # Description
 This page is a WHO-5 questionnaire on patient portal.
 Users can fill this form and click Submit.
-User can view completed questionnaire but cannot change the response after submitting.
+Users can view completed questionnaire but cannot change the response after submitting.

 # Technologies
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-plain.svg" style="width:75px;" />